Is Your Team Okay? The 15-Minute Weekly Check That Prevents $80K Crises and Saves Key People

 Edge Case 4: New managers or leadership changes

-Team signals often spike temporarily when leadership changes.
+Context: Team signals often spike temporarily when leadership changes.

 Edge Case 5: High-autonomy individual contributors

-Developers, designers, and writers often have a lower message volume baseline.
-Their communication drop threshold should be 40-50% decrease vs. 30% for collaborative roles.
-Quality variance and deadline slips remain reliable signals.
+Their communication drop threshold should be 40–50% decrease, vs. 30% for collaborative roles.

-Warning: Don’t excuse all signals for autonomous workers.
-Energy decline, sick days increase, and complete communication withdrawal still indicate problems.
+Energy decline, sick days increase, and complete communication withdrawal still indicate real problems.

-When Team Health Costs You $215K Revenue
+When Team Health Breakdowns Quietly Cost You $215K in Revenue and Capacity

 The math most founders miss: